The San Diego & Arizona Railway CENTENNIAL CELEBRATION DAY will be celebrated on Saturday, November 16, 2019, at Campo Railroad Park and Museum.

 2:30 – 3 pm.
 Lively demonstration of a 1902 steam-powered firefighting pump.
 Observe the transfer of power generated by the steam when it leads to forceful spraying of water through fire hoses just as firefighters used to battle fires more than a century ago.
 Be careful where you stand to view the action – you could get a bit wet.
 Stop by during the day for pictures and a meet-and-greet with Dottie the firehouse Dalmation.

 3:30 pm Centennial Train II ($) departs the Campo Depot, with boarding by 3:15 pm.
-Limited space on special cars (1509, Robert Peary) and a ride in the cab may be available.
-All passengers may take home an SD&A timetable from the 1920s and a map of its historic route.
+Limited space on first class cars (1509, Robert Peary) may be available.
+All passengers will be given a special keepsake item associated with the original 1919-era San Diego & Arizona Railway.
+Train ticket sales information will be posted closer to the date.

 5 pm The Campo Railroad Park and Museum closes.